fleetdm/fleet/docs/Deploying/Configuration.md

 set, the server won't allow changes to the enroll secret via the config endpoints.

-This value should be treated as a secret, we recommend using a cryptographically secure pseudo random string.
+This value should be treated as a secret.
+We recommend using a cryptographically secure pseudo random string.
 For example, using `openssl`:

 ```